mehulagg/gitlab/doc/administration/instance_limits.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/321368) in GitLab 13.12.

-The total number of registered runners is limited at the instance, group, and project level.
-This limit is checked each time a new runner is registered.
-If a new registration would cause the total number of registered runners to exceed the limit at the scope determined by the runner registration token, the registration will fail.
+The total number of registered runners is limited at the instance, group, and project levels.
+Each time a new runner is registered, GitLab checks these limits.
+A runner's registration fails if it exceeds the limit for the scope determined by the runner registration token.

-- GitLab SaaS subscribers have different limits defined per plan, and they affect all projects under that plan.
+- GitLab SaaS subscribers have different limits defined per plan, affecting all projects using that plan.
-- On GitLab Premium self-managed or higher installations, this limit is defined under a default plan that affects all projects:
+- Self-managed GitLab Premium and Ultimate limits are defined by a default plan that affects all projects:

     | Runner scope                                | Default value |
     |---------------------------------------------|---------------|